lsc-project/documentation/source/applymodificationondelete.rst

             Java.type('org.lsc.jndi.JndiModificationType').MODIFY_ENTRY);
         jndiModifications.setDistinguishName(dn);

-        // Store the modification's list into it jndiModifications.setModificationItems(modificationItems);
+        // Store the modification list into it jndiModifications.setModificationItems(modificationItems);

         // Get the LDAP service we will use to apply the modifications var services = ldap.getJndiServices();

-        // Then apply the entry's modification
+        // Then apply the entry modification
         services.apply(jndiModifications);